Winter Weather Advisory from TUE 9:00 AM EST until WED 1:00 AM EST

 * WHAT…Mixed precipitation expected.
 Total snow accumulations of

-1 to 4 inches and ice accumulations from a trace to a quarter of
+1 to 4 inches and ice accumulations for a trace to a quarter of

 an inch.